 Final Words

 For me, the JOOLA Ben Johns Hyperion is the best pickleball paddle for advanced players.
-The comfortable grip and natural feel of the paddle allow me to play for long periods without any discomfort or fatigue.
+The comfortable grip and natural feel of the paddle allow me to play for extended periods without any discomfort or fatigue.

 Overall, this paddle is perfect for players looking for a reliable and efficient paddle to enhance their game.